hashgraph/hedera-json-rpc-relay/docs/design/distributed-cache.md

 #### Milestone 2

-1. Implement cacheClient class refactor to utilize interface and `node-redis` package.
+1. Implement cacheClient class refactor to utilize interface.
+2. Add new class for shared cache which uses `redis` package.
-2. Add new env. variable to the corresponding files, like env. example, helm charts and more.
+3. Add new env. variable to the corresponding files, like env. example, helm charts and more.
+4. Refactor `eth_filter` and `eth_subscribe` to use shared cache, when available.

+#### Milestone 3

+1. Explore current internal cache usage and determine which should be moved to shared.